csgillespie/efficientR/main.md

 $10^6$ | $\phantom{00}25.50$    | $0.22$ | $0.00$
 $10^7$ | $3827.00$              | $2.21$ | $0.00$

 Table: Time in seconds to create sequences.
-When $n=10^7$, method $1$ takes around an hour while the other methods take less than $3$ seconds.
+When $n=10^7$, Method 1 takes around an hour while the other methods take less than $3$ seconds.

 ### Vectorised code